-Users have to date been three times invited to submit proposals for beam time on SESAME’s operational beamlines, the XAFS/XRF (X-ray Absorption Fine Structure/X-ray Fluorescence) spectroscopy and IR (Infrared) spectromicroscopy beamlines in the first two calls, with the addition of the MS (Materials Science) beamline in the third.
+Users have to date been five times invited to submit proposals for beam time on SESAME’s operational beamlines, the XAFS/XRF (X-ray Absorption Fine Structure/X-ray Fluorescence) spectroscopy and IR (Infrared) spectromicroscopy beamlines in the first two calls, with the addition of the MS/XPD (Materials Science/X-ray Powder Diffraction) beamline in the third.
 Fifty-five proposals were received for the first call in 2017, and this number has since been steadily increasing with 103 proposals having been received for the second call in 2018 and 151 for the third in 2020.
-These proposals were from scientists, working in disciplines ranging from the biological and medical sciences to archaeology, thus making SESAME a unique multidisciplinary centre in the region.
+These proposals were from scientists, working in disciplines ranging from the biological and medical sciences to archaeology, thus making SESAME a unique multidisciplinary center in the region.

 Beam time for the first call for applications was granted for 28 proposals, while for the second call beam time was granted for 58 proposals.
 Between the two, this involved 62 user groups from 12 different countries.
 Until the outbreak of COVID-19, experiments for 66 of these proposals had been carried out.